fayasmh07/Wazuh-Server/README.md

 ![image](https://github.com/fayasmh07/Wazuh-Server/assets/97302873/03266635-e4b4-4255-b858-0035eaa48463)

  - You can choose any of the above Operating System
- - I choose <a href="https://ubuntu.com/download/desktop">Ubuntu</a> for this.
+ - I choose <a href="https://ubuntu.com/download/desktop">Ubuntu 22.04</a> for this.
- - Its open-source, also easy to manage as a wazuh server.
+ - Its open-source, light-weight, also easy to manage as a wazuh server.

 &nbsp;